daltonbr/CppSeries/037-TernaryOperators/TernaryOperators.md

 `int five_divided_by_x = ( x != 0 ?
 5 / x : 0 );`

-This operator is a syntatic sugar for a `if-else` statement
+This operator is a syntactic sugar for a `if-else` statement

 ```cpp